seL4/docs/Hardware/RISCV.md

     ninja
     ./simulate
     ```

+    You can also use run the tests on the 32-bit spike platform by
+    omitting the `-DRISCV64=TRUE` option.

     If make fails, you may need to install a few required python packages: sudo pip install sel4-deps